Why this film?

 Why Now?

-We’ve known for a very long time that education is the surest route out of poverty.
+We’ve known for a very long time that education is a sure route out of poverty.
 Whether that’s training in a trade or a skill or a college degree; education is what’s needed to prepare young people for a secure future.

-Right now over 46 million Americans live in poverty and the Trump Administration is currently planning to raise the baseline income level for “poverty” so that number will rise!
+Right now over 46 million Americans live in poverty and the Republican Party wants to raise the baseline income level for “poverty” so that number will rise!
 While the causes are numerous, there is a clear correlation between education level and poverty.
-Did you know that more US jobs now require a college degree than a high school diploma!
+Did you know that more US jobs now require a college degree than a high school diploma?
 Lack of a college degree is one of the strongest indicators of poverty.
 But there is hope.
-According to a Ford Foundation Report, 90% of women on welfare, who earn a four-year college degree, permanently leave public assistance.
-90% wow, that’s an amazing outcome – we can find no other program that has that kind of success.
+According to a Report funded by the Ford Foundation, 90% of women on welfare, who earn a four-year college degree, permanently leave public assistance.
+90% – Wow, that’s an amazing outcome – show us another program that has that level of success!

-Given the current Administration’s plans to gut the welfare and food stamp programs, access to education needs to be encouraged – urgently! its clear benefits revealed, and a path for low-income people illuminated.
+Given the Republican Party’s plans to gut the welfare and food stamp programs, access to education needs to be encouraged – urgently! its clear benefits revealed, and a path for low-income people illuminated.

-Through education our characters radically changed their lives and the lives of their children and families and now live financially secure, self-determined lives.
-By telling their inspiring stories, poor people will see people like themselves and understand that this path out of poverty, though often difficult, is achievable and yields lasting results.
-Our film will motivate people to get a college degree and begin to shift the narrative about poor people and people on welfare.
+Through education our four characters radically changed their lives and the lives of their children and families and now live financially secure, self-determined lives.
+By telling these inspiring stories, low-income people will see people like themselves and understand that this path out of poverty, though often difficult, is achievable, and yields lasting results.
+Our film will motivate people to get a college degree or post-high school training — and begin to shift the narrative about people on welfare.